ligolang/ligo/gitlab-pages/docs/faq/cameligo-ocaml-syntax-diff.md

 ---
 id: cameligo-ocaml-syntax-diff
-title: What are the differences between syntaxes of CameLigo and OCaml ?
+title: What are the differences between syntaxes of CameLIGO and OCaml ?
 ---

-Most of the CameLigo syntax follows the OCaml syntax, however, there are a few syntactic shortcuts available in one but not the other.
+Most of the CameLIGO syntax follows the OCaml syntax, however, there are a few syntactic shortcuts available in one but not the other.

 ### Consecutive '-' operators